Sam-917/cafe-managing-system/README.md

 ## Features

 ### Order Management
-- **Multi-channel ordering**: Dine-in, takeaway, and delivery options
+- **Multi-channel ordering**: Dine-in, takeaway, and delivery options.
-- **Real-time order tracking**: Admin can monitor order status from placement to fulfillment
+- **Real-time order tracking**: Admin can monitor order status from placement to fulfillment.
-- **Order history**: Admin can view past orders for customers
+- **Order history**: Admin can view past orders for customers.

 ### Reservation System
-- **Table booking**: Customers can reserve tables online
+- **Table booking**: Customers can reserve tables online.
-- **Reservation calendar**: Visual interface for staff to manage bookings
+- **Reservation calendar**: Visual interface for staff to manage bookings.
 - **Table Visualization**: Visual cafe layout interface featuring table mapping with each specifies each unique features such as capacity, shape, and location.

 ### User Management
-- **Customer registration**: Secure sign-up and profile management
+- **Customer registration**: Secure sign-up and profile management.
-- **Role-based access**: Different permissions for customers, and admin
+- **Role-based access**: Different permissions for customers, and admin.

+### Product Management
+- **Adding and Editing Product**: Admin can handle product management by change their product details in terms of price, name, description etc.
+- **Product Details**: Customer can view product details by clicking the product card at the menu page.

+### Administrator
+- Admin is given permission to edit the cafe locations, table, product, user, reservation, order and etc.

 ## Technology Stack